 The episode switches back and forth between the three ongoing mysteries: Cady’s accident, Vic’s stalker, and Walt’s wife’s murder.
 All three heat up considerably in the first half.

 Following Walt’s intimidating visit, it turns out that Vic’s buddy Ed has been beaten badly and is in the hospital.
 He’s still a threatening creep though!
 So he tells Vic he wants her to suffer for what she put his partner through and that he’ll take down everyone she loves.
 Like Lizzie, he too thinks Vic has some daddy issues and a big helping of lust for the sheriff.
 Of course, he may just be jumping to conclusions because he himself had a fling with Vic back in the day.
 Which… ewww, Vic!
-Controlling Sean (who doesn’t take the news of all this very well), this creep, and Grandpa Walt?
+She's tallied up controlling Sean (who doesn’t take the news of all this very well), this creep, and Grandpa Walt?
 Tim Gunn frowns at Vic’s taste level, frankly.

 Anyway, his plan is to say the sheriff is the one who beat him up, but Vic won’t let Walt take the fall, so she tells him to blame her when he presses charges.
 She tells Walt this—who calls bullsh*t about her beating the guy—she has no bruises and Ed’s missing a tooth, which Walt remembers is Hector’s calling card.
 He also tells her this could mean the end of her career if she’s busted for assault.
 Vic is upset but resigned to take care of this.